 “Oh, I thought you just told stories to kids in the library!”
 Yes, that would be one form of storytelling.
 Luckily, stories, like cars, come in various forms.
 All with a similar intent: get a message across to others.
 Many of us are accustomed to the stories of childhood such as Aesop’s Fables and Dr. Seuss.
 We may also be familiar with Greek or Roman stories of Myth.
 But what about personal stories?
 And African Folktales?
 And so many more!

-I’ve told a story about how a cross-country drive in a 1995 Geo Metro helped me to understand that life’s journey can be more important than the destination.
-I’ve told the story about explaining to my wife that we could afford either a pick-up truck, or a kid, but not both at the same time.
+I’ve told a story about a cross-country drive in a 1995 Geo Metro that helped me to understand that life’s journey can be more important than the destination.
+I’ve told a story about explaining to my wife that we could afford either a pick-up truck, or a kid, but not both at the same time.
 In the end, I learned that some of the best things in life are not planned.
 (We have both now, by the way).
 And I am constantly telling stories about men and women who have come before me in the fire service.
 It gives a heartfelt meaning to the phrase “All that I am I owe, I am eternally in the red.”

 So check out the website.
 Read the blog.
 Watch the videos.
 Read the books.
 Most importantly, learn how to tell your story.
 To your friends, to your family, to the world.